Character sums for primitive root densities

 The transparent structure of the formula obtained makes it easy to decide when the fraction $\delta(S)$ of good Frobenius elements in $G$ vanishes.
 Vanishing of the Artin constant $\nu(S)/\nu(A)$ means that $S=\prod_p S_p$ is a set of measure 0.
 In concrete examples, this implies that $S$ is empty, and that there is a prime $p$ for which $S_p$ is empty because the conditions imposed by $S$ cannot be met `at~$p$'.
 In the original Artin conjecture, this only happens for $p=2$ in the case that $r$ is a square.

 Vanishing of the entanglement correction factor $E$ is a more subtle phenomenon that does not occur in the original conjecture.
 In accordance with Theorem~4.1 in~[\LEa], it means that there is an incompatibility `at a finite level' between the conditions at the critical primes.
-Since all $E_p$, being average values of characters, are bounded in absolute value by 1, it is easy (cf. Corollary 3.4) to spot the occurrences of $E=0$ in (1.6).
+Since all $E_p$, being average values of characters, are bounded in absolute value by 1, it is easy (cf. Corollary 3.4) to spot the occurrences of $E=0$ in (1.5).
 We illustrate this by computing the value $\delta(S)$ and its vanishing criteria in the case of Artin's conjecture (Section 4) and its generalizations to primes in arithmetic progressions (Section 5) and near-primitive roots (Section 6) mentioned above.
-Our final Section 7 discusses some of the many possible extensions of our method to Artin-like problems of various kinds.
+These cases have been treated before, but the short statements and complete proofs that we can now give both for the densities and the vanishing criteria illustrates the strength and elegance of our method.

+In Section 7 we briefly discuss extensions of our method that are currently being applied to more general Artin-like problems.
+Including them with full details would have made this paper too long.
+Instead, we prove a new result in Section 8 in a different direction, in relation to so-called {\it Serre curves}.
+These are elliptic curves over $\Que$ that are `generic' [\JO] in the sense that their torsion points generate an infinite extension of $\Que$ that is `as large as possible'.
+For such curves, Serre proved that the density of primes $p$ for which the group $E(\FF_p)$ is cyclic is given (under GRH) by a formula resembling (1.3).
+We prove that this density can {\it also\/} be written as the product of an elliptic Artin constant and a completely explicit entanglement correction factor of the form (1.5).
 It shows that the underlying idea of our method has a wide range of application.

 \head 2.
 The radical extension $F_\infty$ \endhead

 Let $r\in\Que^*$ be a non-zero rational number different from $\pm1$.
 Then for $n\in\Zee_{\ge1}$, the number field $F_n=\Que(R_n)=\Que(\zeta_n, \root n\of r)$ is obtained by adjoining to $\Que$ a group of {\it radicals\/}